Diabolotherium: Etymology

-The generic name commemorates the type location, Casa del Diablo Cave.
+The generic name combines the Latin word diabolo ('devil'), commemorating the type locality Casa del Diablo Cave, and the Ancient Greek word thēríon (θηρίον, 'beast').
 The specific epithet nordenskioldi refers to Erland Nordenskioldi as the discoverer of the holotype, and was already in use by Lucas Kraglievich in 1926 when the specific epithet "Nothropus" nordenskioldi was assigned.

 Taxonomy

-The taxon was originally described in 1926 by Kraglievich as a member of the genus Nothropus, when it was redescribed in 2007, it was found to be distinct enough to be placed in the separate genus Diabolotherium and was placed in the family Megalonychidae, though the type skull was missing its teeth.
+The taxon was originally described in 1926 by Kraglievich as a member of the genus Nothropus.
+When it was redescribed in 2007, it was found to be distinct enough to be placed in the separate genus Diabolotherium and was placed in the family Megalonychidae, though the type skull was missing its teeth.
 When teeth were found, it instead was found it within Megatheroidea, a larger grouping which contains Megalonychidae as well as Nothrotheriidae and Megatheriidae, but did not find close clustering with any of the aforementioned groups.

 Paleobiology

 Palaeoecology

 Based on its relative muzzle width, D. nordenskioldi was a mixed feeder that leaned more towards browsing than grazing.
 It had a low occlusal surface area relative to its body mass, suggesting a relatively low metabolism.